Now in betaPacific, SSA, S. Asia

 That's what IPSAS Desk is for.
 Drills builds reflexes; Desk handles the hard cases.

-Drills builds your team's reflexes on routine treatments.
+Drills builds your team's reflexes on the failure modes above.
 Desk handles the hard cases when they come up.
+The Series, IPSAS Unfiltered, covers patterns at the system level for anyone watching IPSAS adoption from outside the daily detail.